Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [`msal` `dotnet`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).
+If you find a bug in the sample, please raise the issue on [GitHub Issues](../../../issues).

 To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contributing

-If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).
+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](../CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## More information

 For more information, visit the following links: